gillesboisson/blender-probes-export/readme.md

     - [ ] Support of other data kind using blender bake system (eg. Ambiant occlusion)

 ### Bugs
-- No global options for irradiance volumes
 - wrong progress percentage on render debug
-- invert visibility collection issue

 ## License